renatond/P001-House-Rocket-RealEstate-Business-Insights/README.md

 ## 5. Data Insights
 1. The number of properties built with basements decreased after the 80s.
 2. Almost 60% of the properties became available during summer/spring.
-3. The number of bathrooms have a greater inpact on price than the number of bedrooms (0.52 correlation over 0.31)
+3. The number of bathrooms have a greater impact on price than the number of bedrooms (0.52 correlation over 0.31)
 <br>

 ## 6. Conclusion